You come home from a hard day’s work, fire up the air conditioner, and after a few minutes, your home smells musty, like stale, dirty socks.

 How often does your filter need to be changed?
 It depends on the filter type.
 Often, filters that catch finer particles will need to be changed out more frequently.
 In general, any filter will need to be replaced at least once per year, and it’s often as little as 60-90 days for some types.

-Clean Your Condenser Drain Pan
+Clean Your Evaporator Drain Pan

 This is another item that can be handled professionally or by the homeowner.
 The only poor decision is to ignore it entirely.
 The drain pan can become plugged up or sometimes just starts collecting dirt that can lead to bacteria or mold.
 Ensuring that it’s clean is a good precautionary measure.